 The hotel has an on-site Tuscan restaurant, Felice, as well as an upper-level wine bar called La Soffitta.
 Have a cocktail amid vintage books in the library lounge before hitting the nearby pubs of Stone Street.

-Amenities: Free Wi-Fi, fitness center, 24-hour business center, Sferra linens, Frette robes, D.S. & Durga luxury amenities, and flat-screen LCD TV.
+Amenities: Free Wi-Fi, fitness center, business services, Sferra linens, Frette robes, D.S. & Durga luxury amenities, and flat-screen LCD TV.

 The Wall Street Inn

 This downtown gem is rich in charm.
-One of New York’s last remaining family-operated hotels, The Wall Street Inn is also one of Manhattan’s rare female-owned properties.
+One of New York’s last remaining family-operated hotels, The Wall Street Inn is also one of Manhattan’s rare woman-owned properties.

 The 46-room inn is a good choice for families and travelers planning to visit Freedom Tower and the National September 11 Memorial & Museum, as well as Ellis Island and Statue of Liberty.
 Another rarity in the world of New York City hotels is continental breakfast—with all the fuel you need, including coffee and pastries, included in the rate.

-Amenities: Free Wi-Fi, fitness center, business center, dry-cleaning and laundry service, multilingual staff, and air conditioning.
+Amenities: Free Wi-Fi, 24-hour business center, dry-cleaning and laundry service, multilingual staff, and air conditioning.